egehandulger/js-spatial-navigation/README.md

 A callback function that accepts a DOM element as the first argument.

 SpatialNavigation calls this function every time when it tries to traverse every single candidate.
 You can ignore arbitrary elements by returning `false`.

+#### `keyMapping`

+  + Type: Object
+  + Default: `{
+    '37': 'left',
+    '38': 'up',
+    '39': 'right',
+    '40': 'down'
+  }`

+An object defining which keys to be used for navigation.
+Arrow keys are defined by default.

+**Note:** This configuration can only be defined for the global scope.
+The definition of different key mappings within sections are going to be ignored.

 ### Custom Attributes